PraisesPJMT/AionTab-Extension/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > This guide details the steps to install `AionTab` extension on browsers that are built on the Chromium engine like Chrome, Chromium, Edge, Brave, and Opera.
+The process also applies for browsers that are based on the Firefox engine like Firefox, Tor, Mullvad, LibreWolf and more.
+However, there is just a little variasion on how `developer mode` is enables on the browser.

+> `NOTE:` If you are having problems enabling `developer mode` on your browser, you can google/search the web on how to do it before proceeding.

 ### Prerequisites